 After the business gets its francization certificate, it must make sure that French continues to be the normal language of the business.
 It must also report to the Office every three years on the use of French in the business.

 If the business doesn’t follow the francization rules, it might have to pay a fine ranging from $700 to $30,000, or even more.

 The Office can make exceptions for head offices, research centres and some businesses.

 The rules explained above are general rules and there are exceptions.
 Here are the main exceptions:

 If it is necessary for the health and safety of the public, both English and French can be used on signs.
 The part in French would have to stand out at least as much as the English.

 Also, a safety warning that is engraved or permanently attached to a product that is made outside Quebec can be in a language other than French as long as a French warning is also permanently attached to the product.

 Cultural & Educational Activities and Products

 The rules about signs and advertising, as well as what is written on a product or its package, don’t apply to cultural or educational activities or products.
 Cultural and education products include books, magazines and films.
 Cultural and educational activities include plays and conferences.

-So, the writing on a package of a DVD of an English film can be in English only.
-Note that if the DVD lets you watch the film with French subtitles or listen to it in French, then the writing on the package has to include a French version.
+So, the writing on a package of a Blu-ray of an English film can be in English only.
+Note that if the Blu-ray lets you watch the film with French subtitles or listen to it in French, then the writing on the package has to include a French version.